- Role-based, attribute-based, & just-in-time access to infrastructure

 An alternative is to synchronize your on-call schedule with your access control.
 This can take a few forms, depending on how you manage credentials, which we will explore for the rest of this post.

 Automating On-Call Staff Access

-A non exhaustive list of ways to grant admin permissions to your on-call staff include things such as a script that generates short-lived credentials, a script that elevates permissions on existing credentials, or (in the case where you have role-based access management) modifying the role of an existing user.
-Each of these approaches have tradeoffs that are worth considering.
+A non-exhaustive list of ways to grant admin permissions to your on-call staff includes things such as a script that generates short-lived credentials, a script that elevates permissions on existing credentials, or (in the case where you have role-based access management) modifying the role of an existing user.
+Each of these approaches has tradeoffs that are worth considering.

 Another question is how the credentials for that user are tracked for revocation at the end of their shift.
 A lightweight method would be to set their username to be the same on each system or to deterministically generate a value, such as with the SHA256 hashing function.

 One optimization for this method is to upgrade access for the given user and then downgrade it at the end of their shift.
 This at least eliminates the need to deliver a new set of credentials each time, but the logic for managing those permissions can become quite complex for different systems depending on how their authorization functionality is defined.